rupesh123W/data-engineer-test/README.md

 This is for prospective data engineers interviewing at Holman.

 # Directions:
-1. Fork this repo to your personal Github account, or simply pull down the files needed your your exercise.
+1. Fork this repo to your personal Github account.
 2. Complete the below data exercises in the best way you see fit.
+Your project should be shareable with a link prior to your 2nd round interview.
 Here are some potential implementation options:

 - Develop within a PySpark Project: https://github.com/AlexIoannides/pyspark-example-project
 - Use a Jupyter notebook: https://jupyter.org/ or https://colab.google/